rcgc/chihuahua-muffin/README.md

 #### VGG19
 Created by the Visual Geometry Group at Oxford's this architecture uses some ideas from it's predecessors (AlexNet) and improves them in a significant way that, in 2014 it out-shined other state of the art models and is still preferred for a lot of challenging problems[6].<br><br>

 VGG19 is a variant of VGG model which in short consists of 19 layers (16 convolution layers, 3 Fully connected layers, 5 MaxPool layers and 1 SoftMax layer).
 There are other variants of VGG like VGG11, VGG16 and others.
-VGG19 has 19.6 billion Floating Operations (FLOPs)[6].
-The main purpose for which VGG was designed was to win ImageNet Large-Scale Visual Recognition Challenge (ILSVRC).<br><br>
+VGG19 has 19.6 billion Floating Operations (FLOPs).
+The main purpose for which VGG was designed was to win ImageNet Large-Scale Visual Recognition Challenge (ILSVRC)[6].<br><br>

 ![vgg19_architecture](https://github.com/rcgc/chihuahua-muffin/blob/master/readme_images/vgg19_example.png)
 <p><b>Figure 9. </b>VGG19 Architecture[7]</p><br>